 After breakfast, we check out of our hotel and journey to the Allenby Bridge.
 Process out of Israel Immigration and say Shalom to Israel, then, Marhabah to Jordan.
-After clearing the Jordanian Immigration and Customs, our first stop is in Madaba to view the fifth century mosaic map in a church, then experience the unique craft of hand-maid mosaics in a factory/shop.
-Click to learn more about Madaba.
-Continuing toward Mt.
-Nebo we stand where Moses saw the Promised Land before he died.
+After clearing the Jordanian Immigration and Customs, our first stop is Mt.
+Nebo as we will stand where Moses saw the Promised Land before he died.
 Traveling south on the desert highway, we arrive at Petra for dinner and overnight at the Old Village Hotel.

 Rise early and prepare for a four-hour experience in Petra.
 Wear cool, casual clothing and comfortable walking shoes!

 PETRA ...
 More Than A Wonder!!
 Click here for more information on Petra